Columbia Park: Philadelphia Athletics (1901-1908)

 The Athletics reconstructed the left and right bleachers prior to the 1906 season.
-The bleachers had previously run straight from the grandstand along 30th Street to Columbia Avenue.
-They were angled in such way that spectators at the Columbia Avenue end were unable to see the infield over fans in front of them.
-The club rebuilt the bleachers in a semi-circle, the seats reaching to the left field foul line and facing the infield and home plate, using heavy Florida yellow pine timber.
+The first base and left field bleachers had previously run straight from the grandstand along 30th Street up to Columbia Avenue.
+The seating was angled in such way that spectators at the Columbia Avenue end in left field were unable to see the infield over fans in front of them.
+The club rebuilt the bleachers with heavy Florida yellow pine timber in a semi-circle, the seats extending to the left field foul line at Columbia Ave and facing the infield and home plate.